1. I am using a desktop computer or a laptop.

 I am being asked for a password.

-If you are being asked for a password you are trying to open the files in a program different than Adobe Reader.
-Make sure to use only Adobe Reader to open the files – you do not need a password for that.
+What to do?
+Use the latest version of Adobe Reader to open the files – you do not need a password for that.